youssefzaki11/Fan-Controller/README.md

 Description:
 This is an Embedded Systems Project.
 I implemented a Fan Controller System which is used for changing speed according to changing in temperature.
-I used multiple drivers: GPIO, ADC, PWM, DC MOTOR, LM35 Temperature Sensor, LCD.
+I used multiple drivers: GPIO, ADC, PWM, DC Motor, LM35 Temperature Sensor, LCD.

 if Temperature less than 30C, Fan Stops. else if Temperature greater than or equal 30C and less than 60C, Fan operates with 25% of its maximum speed